sudvarma/upload/README.md

 3. Each user should be able to add a signature and upload the modified document [P0]
 4. Users associated with the document should be able to view/download the modified version [P0]
 5. Users associated with the document should be notified of changes [P1]
-6. Primary document owner should be able to upload via mail, or provide a reference to file in alternate cloud storage [P1]
+6. Primary document owner should be able to upload via mail, or from alternate cloud storage [P1]

 ## Basic MVP
 ![upload basic mvp (2)](https://user-images.githubusercontent.com/34787500/117582389-65813080-b11f-11eb-9ee6-bbfdeb21b849.png)

 #### Upload service
-  Creates a unique document id, and returns a signed URL for the client to upload the file to object store.
+  Creates metdata for the document, includes a unique document id, a signed URL for the client to upload the file to object store and file size details.
+The signed URL returned as part of the metadata details reponse would be used by the client to upload the document to the document store.
 #### Download service
-  Provides details of file download URL from the object store
+  Fetches all the document related metadata regarding the document using the unique document id.
+The returned metadata would include the file download URL from the object store
 #### Object store (eg: Amazon S3)
   Maintains uploaded files (cannot modify).
 An object store (S3) is preferred to block store(EBS) as majority use-case involves read of file.
 Also a small portion of the file (signature area) alone will get modified.
 #### Metadata store (eg: MongoDB)